aery32/aery32-refguide/source/clsdrv/serial_port.rst

 module register.
 Additionally input and output buffers, *idma* and *odma*, are needed.

-Let's first allocate some space for the needed buffers.
+First let's allocate some space for the needed buffers.

 .. code-block:: c++

     volatile uint8_t bufdma0[128];
     volatile uint8_t bufdma1[128];

-After then let's instantiate Peripheral DMA class drivers using the buffers we just allocated.
+After then we can instantiate Peripheral DMA class drivers using the buffers we just created.

 .. code-block:: c++